skyrocket-qy/distributed-system-knowledge/concepts/foundations/distributed-consensus/paxos/README.md

 -   **Google Spanner:** A globally distributed database that uses Paxos for strong consistency across replicas.
 -   **Apache ZooKeeper (ZAB protocol):** While not pure Paxos, ZooKeeper's ZAB (ZooKeeper Atomic Broadcast) protocol is inspired by Paxos and is used for distributed coordination and leader election.

-## Related Concepts

--   **Distributed Consensus:** Paxos is one of the foundational algorithms for solving the distributed consensus problem.
-[Explore Distributed Consensus](../README.md).
--   **Leader Election:** Paxos often requires a leader election mechanism to ensure liveness and make progress.
-[Understand Leader Election](../../coordination/leader-election/README.md).
--   **Strong Consistency:** Paxos is used to achieve strong consistency in distributed systems by ensuring all replicas agree on the order of operations.
-[Learn about Strong Consistency](../../consistency-models/strong-consistency/README.md).
--   **Fault Tolerance:** Paxos is designed to tolerate crash failures of nodes and message loss, making it a key component in building fault-tolerant systems.
-[Understand Fault Tolerance](../../fault-tolerance/README.md).
--   **Raft:** A more understandable alternative to Paxos for achieving distributed consensus.
-[Compare with Raft](./raft/README.md).